-In short, a digital footprint is everything a user inputs onto the internet and information users unintentionally leave behind.
-Whether it be a comment on social media or a sent email, everyone online is leaving a digital footprint behind.
+In short, a digital footprint is everything a user inputs onto the internet, and information users unintentionally leave behind.
+Whether it be a comment on social media or a sent email, everyone online leaves a digital footprint behind.
 Before finishing this blog post, you will be thinking again about performing searches or logging in to computers that belong to employers, in hotels, and other public places.

 What types of digital footprints are there?

-There are two types of digital footprints that occur on the world wide web and on devices that connect to the internet – passive and active.
-Here is how each type of the digital footprints works on all devices including school computers, employer’s laptops + mobile phones:
+Two types of digital footprints occur on the world wide web and devices connected to the internet – passive and active.
+Here is how each type of digital footprints works on all devices, including school computers, employers’ laptops, and mobile phones:

 - Passive digital footprints are stored in several ways: In an online environment, a footprint may be stored in an online database by tracking the user’s IP address.
-Each computer or device operates on an IP Address which is equivalent to a “car tag”.
-The IP address is registered to a particular device and when new starts with a clean slate and no digital footprint.
-The passive information is also stored on the computer or device and is available for administrators of the device to see.
+Each computer or device operates on an IP Address equivalent to a “car tag.”
+The IP address is registered to a particular device and starts with a clean slate and no digital footprint.
+The passive information is also stored on the computer or device and is available for the device administrators to see.
 Imagine your car tag telling the department of motor vehicles exactly where your car was, for how long, how much it weighed on each journey along with other information that most would consider a violation of privacy.

 - Active digital footprints occur on sites that you log into.
 Each computer or device has capabilities to allow numerous users.
-Typically when setting up a computer, an administrator, provides each user his/her own login.
-The login serves multiple purposes including practicality of not having to see all of your kid’s school work or photos.
+Typically when setting up a computer, an administrator provides each user his/her login.
+The login serves multiple purposes, including the practicality of not having to see all of your kid’s schoolwork or photos.
 In the background, each administrator of the device can see actions that are automatically logged into a database.
-Inside the computer or device log, the admin can access the keylogger.
+Inside the computer or device log, the admin can access the Keylogger.
 The Keylogger tells the admin which sites the user visited, the length of time, and each click the user made.
-Additionally, the keylog monitors the clipboard for any changes which could be problematic as each user may copy passwords, take screenshots, post sensitive information, or other things that the user may think is private which automatically gets logged.
+Additionally, the Keylogger monitors the clipboard for any changes that could be problematic as each user may copy passwords, take screenshots, post sensitive information, or think other things that the user may feel is private, which automatically gets logged.